Free security tool

 What data sources does the scam checker use?

-The checker queries community blacklist databases, security APIs, and on-chain behavior data including Alchemy transfers, Covalent activity, TronGrid (for TRON addresses), and a community-maintained blacklist.
+The checker queries community blacklist databases, security APIs, and on-chain behavior data including Alchemy transfers, free explorer activity summaries, TronGrid (for TRON addresses), and a community-maintained blacklist.
 No single source is authoritative — the tool combines them to build a more complete risk picture than any individual lookup.

 Can a clean result guarantee a wallet is safe?